Turkey’s Kayseri becomes UNESCO Creative City due to culinary arts

 UNESCO has added Turkey's central province of Kayseri to its Creative Cities Network in the field of gastronomy for the city’s rich cuisine, according to an official statement on Wednesday.

-Kayseri city mayor Memduh Büyükkılıç said that a special commission was formed within the municipality which carried out hard work and managed to enter the network.
+Kayseri Metropolitan Mayor Memduh Büyükkılıç said that a special commission was formed within the municipality which carried out hard work and managed to enter the network.

 He emphasized that the municipality continues its efforts to make the city a tourism center of the region.